jamesvidler/DodgeBlock-Website/README.md

-# Dodgeblock VR for Oculus Go Website Repo
+# Dodgeblock VR for Oculus Go Website

+## How to Deploy?
+Check-in to master and it will deploy to Netlify.